 Mike Trager is the Co-Chair of the firm's Securities Enforcement and Litigation Practice Group.

-With more than 30 years of experience, Mr. Trager defends clients in governmental and regulatory investigations, conducts internal corporate investigations, and counsels on compliance, disclosure, corporate governance, and crisis management.
+With 35 years of experience, Mr. Trager defends clients in governmental and regulatory investigations, conducts internal corporate investigations, defends securities litigation, and counsels on compliance, disclosure, corporate governance, and crisis management.

 His clients include public companies, financial services and investment firms, accounting and law firms, boards and committees, officers and directors, and professionals.